 This course is graded "Pass/Fail".
-You will earn a passing grade if you have completed all learning activities as outlined above, completed your course evaluation, and successfully defended your portfolio.
+You will earn a passing grade if you have completed all learning activities as outlined above, and completed your course evaluation.
 Since the class is "Pass/Fail", there will be no A, B, C, D letter grades...only P or F. Note that a grade of F will negatively affect your grade point average, so you want to be sure that you meet the requirements for passing this course.
-A grade of P does not affect your grade point average in any way; however, it does earn you credit for this course towards the requirements needed for graduation. =must be earned at 80% or higher.
+A grade of P does not affect your grade point average in any way; however, it does earn you credit for this course towards the requirements needed for graduation.